NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/images/_index.md

 ### Advanced

-Anchore engine also allows adding images directly by digest / tag / timestamp tuple, which can be useful to add images that are still available in a registry but not associated with a current tag any longer.
+Nextlinux engine also allows adding images directly by digest / tag / timestamp tuple, which can be useful to add images that are still available in a registry but not associated with a current tag any longer.
 This functionality is available via the nextlinux engine API directly for advanced use cases, by constructing a message body that has 'digest', 'tag' and 'created_at' fields populated - see the API for more details.